kkanggu/Algorithm_DataStructure_Practice/README.md

 >I implemented Single Linked List, DisjointSet, and Topological Sort.
 >I'm modifying Prim's Algorithm.
 >I'm not feeling good, the rest will be end tomorrow.

+Day 14
+>Algorithm 'Prim' end.
+>The code at the book use Priority Queue, but I didn't use it.
+>Because of Graph, I had to use lot memory.
+>To get good performance, I have to modify Graph code.